MaximoTrinidad/SFLCodeCafeUG_08182020/README.md

 MeetUp Link: https://www.meetup.com/FlaDotNet/

 # Topic: Working with .NET Interactive Notebooks
-This session will give you all you need to quickly understand and use .NET Interactive Notebooks.
-Use any of the existing familiar languages, or ones that you're not: C#, F#, PowerShell, and Python.
-Start creating and sharing notebooks.
-Also, if you don't want to install .NET Interactive but want to test drive this technology, we'll be looking at "Binder".
+Check out this session just out of the oven!
+It gives all you need to install, use .NET Interactive Notebooks, and more.
+Use any of the existing familiar languages (R/Python), or ones that you're not: C#, F#, and PowerShell.
+Use either Windows, Linux, or WSL2 to start creating and sharing notebooks.
+Also, if you don't want to install .NET Interactive, check out "Binder" to test this technology.
 Come and join us in this session!

 # Technologies At Play:
 1. Windows 10 Version 2004 -> WSL 2 Ubuntu 18.04